Revisiting pinors, spinors and orientability

-Then, we will show how to describe the map $\Phi$ using spinors instead of pinors on $\tilde{X}$, exploiting the orientability of the latter: this is possible, but we will need anyhow to refer to pinors, in particular the difference between $\Pin^{+}$ and $\Pin^{-}$ will be preserved (see \cite{CCDWM}).
-This gives a global geometrical description of the approach considered in \cite{RvT}.
-In the second part of the paper we consider the case of manifolds with boundary.
+Then, we will show how to describe the map $\Phi$ using spinors instead of pinors on $\tilde{X}$, exploiting the orientability of the latter: this is possible, but we will need anyhow to refer to pinors, in particular the difference between $\Pin^{+}$ and $\Pin^{-}$ will be preserved; this gives a global geometrical description of the approach considered in \cite{RvT}, and it is the explicit construction for pinors of what stated in \cite{BD} about a generic action of a discrete group on a manifold.
+In the second part of the paper we consider the analogous results for the case of manifolds with boundary.

-As mentioned above, the prospect in which this work has developed is in particular the study of Freed-Witten anomaly for type I superstring theory (see \cite{FW}).
-Following this research we would like to study the pfaffian line bundle of the Dirac operator for non-orientable world-sheets.
-One can construct such a line bundle in three ways: directly from pinors on a non-orientable world-sheet, from invariant pinors on its double covering or from the chiral Dirac operator acting on invariant spinors on the double covering.
-These line bundles should be canonically isomorphic, as a consequence of the correspondence described in this paper; we would like to give a direct description of the anomaly in this picture.